OpenConext/OpenConext-myconext/README.md

 yarn start
 ```

-There is no home page, you'll need to visit a SP and choose eduID to login.
+There is no home page, you'll need to visit an SP and choose eduID to login.

 ### [Build](#build)